SWOOP: Top-k Similarity Joins over Set Streams: Introduction

-Further, to characterize the similarity functions to which SWOOP is applicable, we define the concept of \emph{well-behaved} similarity function.
+To characterize the similarity functions to which SWOOP is applicable, we define the concept of \emph{well-behaved} similarity function.
 All standard set similarity functions are well-behaved, including Overlap, Jaccard, Cosine, Dice, and Hamming~\cite{conf/icde/XiaoWLS09}.

-Finally, we report on an extensive experimental study that offers insight into the efficiency of SWOOP compared to SCase and a baseline approach.
-Most notably, we find that SWOOP scales much better with a growing number of sets in the sliding window.
+Finally, we report on an extensive experimental study that offers insight into the efficiency of SWOOP compared to SCase~\cite{Shen2014}, static top-$k$ join~\cite{conf/icde/XiaoWLS09}, and a baseline.
+Most notably, we find that SWOOP scales much better with a growing number of sets in the sliding window, i.e., with the window duration and the stream rate.

 In summary, we make the following key contributions: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item We present SWOOP, a novel algorithm for continuous \mbox{top-$k$} set similarity joins over streams.
-Two salient features of SWOOP are (1) the efficient generation of candidates when new sets enter the sliding window and (2) the incremental maintenance of a minimal stock to deal with expiring sets. \item We introduce the concept of well-behaved similarity function to accurately characterize the scope of SWOOP. \item We present a solution to contend with the absence of so-called token frequency maps in streams; we particularly target difficult streams with very skewed token distributions. \item We empirically demonstrate that the proposed algorithms are capable of running up to three orders of magnitude faster than the generic approach SCase. \end{itemize}
+Two salient features of SWOOP are (1) the efficient generation of candidates when new sets enter the sliding window and (2) the incremental maintenance of a minimal stock to deal with expiring sets. \item We introduce the concept of a well-behaved similarity function to accurately characterize the applicability of SWOOP. \item We present a solution to contend with the absence of so-called token frequency maps in streams; we particularly target difficult streams with very skewed token distributions. \item We report on empirical studies showing that SWOOP is capable of running orders of magnitude faster than the state of the art. \end{itemize}